 Remembering as a Sacred Act: The Meaning of Yahrzeit in Jewish Life

 In Jewish tradition, memory is not something we leave to chance.
 It is marked in time, spoken aloud, embodied through ritual, and held in community.
 One of the most enduring expressions of this practice is the Yahrzeit, the annual remembrance of a loved one’s death.
 Far from being a quiet or solitary act, Yahrzeit creates space for grief, connection, and continuity.
-As Rabbi Jocee Hudson, Campus Rabbi and Senior Jewish Educator at USC Hillel, explains, this ritual offers not only remembrance, but grounding, relationship, and a way to live alongside loss.
+As Rabbi Jocee Hudson, Campus Rabbi and Senior Jewish Educator at University of Southern California (USC) Hillel, explains, this ritual offers not only remembrance, but grounding, relationship, and a way to live alongside loss.

 Marking Time, Honoring the Soul